2019 World Athletics Championships – Mixed 4 × 400 metres relay

 The mixed 4 × 400 metres relay at the 2019 World Athletics Championships was held at the Khalifa International Stadium in Doha from 28 to 29 September 2019.

+The winning margin was 2.44 seconds which as of 2024 is the greatest winning margin for this mixed relay at these championships.

 Summary

 This was the first time for this event in the World Championships.
 In the first heat, Tyrell Richard and Nathon Allen handed off virtually even for the United States and Jamaica respectively.
 Jessica Beard ran a fast first turn to close the door on Janieve Russell to give USA the lead at the break.
 Beard's 51.2 leg put a 5 metre gap on Russell before she handed off to Jasmine Blocker who let the lead shrink to GBR's Emily Diamond before opening up the gap again on the home stretch, her leg in 51.27.
 Behind them, Salwa Eid Naser ran Bahrain from well off the pace back into contention.
 Holding a 5 metre lead, Obi Igbokwe ran strong as Martyn Rooney for GBR, Javon Francis for Jamaica and Abubaker Abbas for Bahrain all closed the gap on the home stretch.
 USA crossed the finish line first in 3:12.42, barely ahead of the blanket finish of Jamaica 3:12.73, Bahrain 3:12.74 and GBR 3:12.80, the four fastest times in the short history of this event, including USA's world record, in a qualifying heat.
 The previous world record holding and world leading team from Poland won the second heat.